frontend-work/OnePage_Playstation/README.md

 # OnePage_Playstation
-I developed this project using JavaScript, CSS3, HTML5.
+I developed this project using JS, CSS3, HTML5.